Dépression post-partum : comprendre, reconnaître et traiter

 What are the differences between postpartum depression and baby blues?

 Although the baby blues and postpartum depression are often confused, it is important to understand that they are two very distinct disorders.
-Two elements mainly allow them to be differentiated:
+There are two main things that differentiate them:

-- The duration.
-The baby blues are a common emotional reaction that usually occurs during the first week after birth.
+• Duration.
+The "baby blues" is a common emotional reaction that usually occurs during the first week after birth.
 These transient depressive symptoms last on average 2 to 3 days (and maximum two weeks).
 Conversely, postpartum depression persists beyond two weeks.

-- Gravity.
-Baby blues is a pathology considered to be of moderate severity, with symptoms including anxiety, irritability, decreased concentration and even insomnia.
-These usually disappear spontaneously, without the need for treatment.
-In contrast, postpartum depression is a more serious and long-lasting condition, significantly disrupting the mother's daily activities.
+• Severity.
+Baby blues is considered a moderately severe condition, with symptoms including anxiety, irritability, decreased concentration, and insomnia.
+These symptoms usually disappear spontaneously, without the need for treatment.
+Postpartum depression, on the other hand, is a more serious and long-lasting condition, significantly disrupting the mother's daily activities.
 It is considered disabling.

-Distinguishing between these two emotional states is essential to obtaining support and appropriate accompaniment.
+Distinguishing between these two emotional states is essential to obtaining appropriate support and guidance.

 How does postpartum depression manifest?

-Postpartum depression manifests itself through a series of symptoms that can profoundly alter the daily life of women after childbirth.
-The main symptoms may be:
+Postpartum depression is manifested by a series of symptoms that can profoundly alter the daily life of women after childbirth.
+The main symptoms can be:

-- Anxiety that can lead to a panic attack.
+• Anxiety that can lead to panic attacks.

-- A feeling of uselessness or guilt .
-Intrusive thoughts such as the feeling of being incapable of taking care of the child or of not being a good mother can thus set in.
+• A feeling of worthlessness or guilt .
+Intrusive thoughts such as feeling unable to care for the child or not being a good mother may set in.

-- Appetite disorders that can lead to significant weight loss or, on the contrary, weight gain associated with overeating.
+• Appetite disorders that can lead to significant weight loss or, conversely, weight gain associated with overeating.

-- Unrealistic anxieties about feeding , or, conversely, total disinterest.
+• Unrealistic anxieties about the baby , or, conversely, total disinterest.

 These symptoms are actually similar to those of depression unrelated to childbirth.
 Their severity can vary from one person to another.
 Far from being harmless, postpartum depression can cause problems for the mother, the child, but also for the entire family.